hamk-uas/Scanner-MAUI/README.md

 ## Description 📝

-This project aimed to build a Windows app the reads data form a portable network scanner, which records among other things LoRa network signal strength and location.
+This project aimed to build a Windows app that reads data form a portable network scanner, which records among other things LoRa network signal strength and location.

 ---